-Hamstring strength often goes underestimated.
-And having the proper hammie strength can help you avoid countless injuries, including helping in hamstring strain prevention and low back pain.
+Hamstring strength is often underestimated.
+And having the proper hammie strength can help you avoid countless injuries (even during Pilates), including helping in hamstring strain prevention and low back pain.

 The biggest problem?
 A lot of people are quad dominant.
 And a lot of these people don’t even realize it.

 What exactly does quad dominant mean?
 It means you compensate for weak hamstrings by letting the quadriceps, the muscles in the front of the thigh, make up for it.
 It also means that there is an imbalance in your upper leg muscles.
 And as aforementioned, the result could be injury and pain later on.

 Surprisingly, hamstring strength also impacts your posture.
 If your hamstrings are weak or tight, they may pull on your pelvis.
 This may cause pain and issues in the lower back – amongst other problems.

 Inevitably, maintaining strong and flexible hamstrings is important.
 This further aids in hamstring strain prevention and other injury prevention.
 And exercises that contribute to strong and pliable hamstrings also include exercises to avoid knee surgery, which has become common in today’s society (Who doesn’t know someone who’s had knee surgery or knee replacement surgery?).

 Pilates is the perfect balance for improving hamstring strength, as well as ensuring these muscles remain long and flexible.
 Let’s take a closer look.